 To gain control over data sprawl, you need global data protection policies that eliminate daily backup management and troubleshooting.
 Administrators should configure global protection policies based on ransomware resiliency, recovery point objectives (RPO), recovery time objectives (RTO), and retention requirements.
 The solution should then manage the environment by service level.

-Global policies should span across data centers, endpoints, SaaS applications such as Microsoft 365 and Salesforce, as well as hundreds of accounts in AWS, GCP, and Azure.
+Global policies should span across data centers, endpoints, SaaS applications such as Microsoft 365, Google Workspace, and Salesforce, as well as hundreds of accounts in AWS, GCP, and Azure.
 Since it is impossible to define a backup policy and schedule for each new application, the protection policy must automatically detect and add workloads to the policy.

 Global policies must also be dynamic because requirements will evolve due to government regulations, security threats, and business needs.
 Within moments teams should be able to add disaster recovery, eDiscovery, or long-term retention to their global policies.
 Similarly, if new privacy and residency requirements require storing the data in a new location, the administrator should be able to extend or refine the policy to specify regional requirements.